 - Amyloid deposits may be found in the lung, impairing their function.
 Examples of lung involvement may be alveolar-septal disease, nodular disease, intra- and extra-thoracic adenopathy, pleural disease, and diaphragm deposition.5

 - Soft tissue involvement, other than those already listed, may include glandular involvement (such as submandibular glands).

 - Any additional organ involvement, other than those already listed, may be reported in this section as Other organ involvement.
 The other organ involved will then be specified in question 118.

 5 Berk JL, O’Regan A, Skinner M. Pulmonary and tracheobronchial amyloidosis.
 Semin Respir Crit Care Med.
 2002;23(2):155-65.

 Elevated levels of uric acid are often due to decreased kidney function where uric acid elimination is being done inefficiently.
-Indicate whether the uric acid at diagnosis of amyloidosis was “known” or “unknown.”
-If “known,” report the value documented on the laboratory report in question 124.
-If “unknown,” continue with question 125.
+Indicate whether the uric acid at diagnosis of amyloidosis was Known or Unknown.
+If Known, report the value documented on the laboratory report.
+If Unknown, continue with question 125.

 |Question Number||Date of Change||Add/Remove/Modify||Description||Reasoning (If applicable)|

 Don’t hesitate to contact us here.